comfybyte/xyprland/README.md

 configuring [Hyprland](https://github.com/hyprwm/Hyprland) using Nix expressions, inspired by [Nixvim](https://github.com/nix-community/nixvim).

-It's essentially a layer on top of the existing Home Manager options.
+⚠️ This module was made as a learning project and to fit my own needs, so if you need something simpler or looser, I highly recommend the Home Manager options instead.

 ### Installation
 **With [flakes](https://nixos.wiki/wiki/Flakes):**